Measuring your organisation’s online impact

 Are people talking about your cause but not about you?
 Find out using the Google Keyword Tool and compare some key words and phrases, including your organisation name and your main competitors too.

 - Set clear goals and Key Performance Indicators for your digital comms which are aligned with your charity’s strategic objectives.

-- Use analytics tools like Google Analytics, Facebook Insights and Klout to measure against these goals.
+- Use analytics tools like Google Analytics and Facebook Insights to measure against these goals.
 Remember to properly configure Google Analytics’ filters, advanced segments and goals to get the best out of it.

 - Don’t worry about getting perfect data or insights – some information is better than nothing.
 Try it against two or three KPIs to start with.

 - Social media analytics and Return on Social Investment is still developing and new tools are released all the time.
 Use your gut feeling as well as the numbers to reach your conclusions.